 You should first pack wine bottles, liquor bottles, and all other unopened bottles having food items, and this includes unopened cooking oils and vinegar bottles.

 First, pack your most messy kitchen drawer.
 Remember, any non-use item goes into the to-discard box.
 In case you’re not sure if certain items should be discarded, refer to this simple rule: discard anything that you’ve not used even once in the last 6 months.
 Put one cutlery set for each family member in your essential box and pack the rest.
 Next, approach your cooking books.
 Stack them horizontally, one at the top of the other, in a box.
 This will ensure book spines don’t bend.
-At the bottom goes the books you refer rarely while the top part should have all your favorite cookbooks.
+At the bottom goes the books you refer rarely while the top part should have all your favourite cookbooks.

-- Pack all your pots and pans
+Pack all your Pots and Pans

 Packing the pots and pans can prove a bit tricky, but you have nothing to fear about if you follow this simple tip.
 Pick your biggest pan and locate a suitable box for it.
 Place the pan in the box vertically or horizontally.
 Next, see if you can close the box’s lid with the pan inside it.
 If yes, that box will do.
 Use this easy but practical tip for finding an appropriate box for your pots, too.
 Wrap the glass lids of your pans with bubble wrap or packing paper and place them underneath the pans’ handles.